qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - "Someone smoked their entire life and lived until 97, so smoking is actually not that bad."
 - "Someone never went to college and turned out to be successful, so college is a waste of time and money."
 - "Someone made a fortune trading cryptocurrency, and so can I."
 - "It was the coldest winter on record in my town this year.
-Global warming can't be real."
-(Side note: The weather is a non-linear chaotic system.
-Global warming can indeed make some region's winter colder.)
+Global warming can't be real." [^weather]

+[^weather]: The weather is a non-linear chaotic system.
+Global warming can indeed make some region's winter colder.

 ### Narrative fallacy